United States Marine Drum and Bugle Corps

-The United States Marine Drum & Bugle Corps is the drum and bugle corps of the United States Marine Corps.
-The D&B is now the only full-time active duty drum corps in the United States Armed Forces.
-As one of many United States military bands, the United States Marine Drum & Bugle Corps consists of 80 active-duty Marines dressed in ceremonial red and white uniforms.
+The United States Marine Drum & Bugle Corps is a 1934 Music Group from drum and bugle corps of the United States Marine Corps.
+The D&B is now the only active duty drum and bugle corps in the United States Armed Forces.
+One of many United States military bands, the United States Marine Drum & Bugle Corps usually consists of about 70 active-duty Marines dressed in ceremonial red and white uniforms.
 The D&B performs martial and popular music.

-The United States Marine Drum & Bugle Corps has been officially designated as "The Commandant's Own" due to the historical connection with the Commandant of the Marine Corps.
+The United States Marine Drum & Bugle Corps has been directly designated as "The Commandant's Own" due to the historical connection with the Commandant of the Marine Corps.
 The D&B is entirely separate from its sister organization, the United States Marine Band ("The President's Own"), as well as the ten active-duty United States Marine Corps field bands.
 The United States Marine Drum & Bugle Corps travels more than 50000 mi annually, performing over 400 events worldwide.

-During the summer months, the D&B performs in conjunction with "The President's Own" in the traditional Friday Evening Parades at the Marine Barracks Washington, and performs in the Sunset Parades at the Marine Corps War Memorial (Iwo Jima Monument) in Arlington, Virginia, every Tuesday evening.
+During the summer months, the D&B performs in conjunction with "The President's Own" in the traditional Friday Evening Parades at Marine Barracks Washington, and in the Tuesday Sunset Parades at the Marine Corps War Memorial (Iwo Jima Monument) in Arlington, Virginia.
 These parades are not street parades, but military parades consisting of ceremonial pomp that are symbolic of Marine professionalism, discipline, and esprit de corps.

-Captain Nathan D. Morris is the seventh and current director of "The Commandant's Own" The United States Drum & Bugle Corps, serving in this position since February 2022.
-Chief Warrant Officer 2 Courtney R. Lawrence is the Executive Officer and Assistant Director.
-Master Sergeant Joshua Dannemiller is the twenty-third and current Drum Major.
-Gunnery Sergeant David Cox is the Assistant Drum Major.
+Major Nathan D. Morris, of Marietta, Georgia is the seventh and current Commanding Officer of "The Commandant's Own" United States Drum & Bugle Corps, serving in this position since February 2022.
+Captain Courtney R. Lawrence, of Houston, Texas is the Executive Officer and Director.
+Master Gunnery Sergeant Joshua Dannemiller, of Doylestown, Ohio is the Drum Major.
+Master Sergeant David Cox, of Richmond, Virginia is the Assistant Drum Major.